Building Healthy Habits in 6 Easy Steps

 You’ve now decided on which of your health actions to focus on, and let’s say it is eating breakfast within 30 minutes of waking.
 The next step is to decide how many times per week you are going to do this.

 At Mountain Trek, we recommend setting a target goal for yourself of no more than 5 days per week for each habit.
 Doing anything every single day without fail is impossible.
 Life has too many curveballs.
 Allowing for the unknown, a little bit, makes it far more likely you will succeed in transforming action into a habit.
 You are giving yourself permission to not be 100% perfect.
-Perfection is unattainable and the self-inflicted shame that comes when we, surprise, don’t attain the unattainable, is sure to knock you off track, and fast.
+Perfection is unattainable and the self-inflicted shame that comes when we, surprise, don’t attain the unattainable, can freeze us from moving forward toward our goal.

 Start small.
 Aim for doing your action two, maybe three times each week, then grow from there.
-If you end up repeating your action more than 5 days a week, that’s just extra credit and we praise you for it!
+If you end up repeating your action more than 5 days a week, that’s just extra credit and it likely means you are “want-ing” to do it rather than “should-ing”.

 If you end up not meeting your weekly target, don’t sweat it.
-Remember, it’s a marathon, not a sprint, and missing your target every once in a while won’t impact your long term results.
-What’s important is to get back on track and not to beat yourself up for an occasional slip-up.
+Remember, it’s a marathon, not a sprint, and missing your target every once in a while won’t impact your long-term results.
+What’s important is to get back on track and not to beat yourself up when life derails you.

 Bonus: put the specific days you hope to accomplish your action in your calendar.
 And schedule yourself first! before meetings, events, and outings.
 Prioritize your health.